I grew up in Arizona.

 A lot of white paint.
 Some whiskers.
 An opening cut.
 A LOT of candy stuffed inside.
 Resealing the hatch.
 Attaching a string.
 Hanging from the front yard Palo Verde tree.
 Add a blindfold and a broom handle.
 Party-goers get in line…

 I don’t know about you, but sometimes I feel like a piñata – dangling mid-air.
-Gratefully, God’s creative energy is so much more skillful than mine (or we’d all be egg-shaped mice)… On the outside I may even look pretty great (think: piñata art), but the purpose of a piñata isn’t to float on the breeze indefinitely.
+Gratefully, God’s creative energy is so much more skillful than mine (or we’d all be egg-shaped mice).
+There are days I wish I looked as festive and colorful as a tissue paper piñata, as if looking good was the goal, but the purpose of a piñata isn’t to float on the breeze indefinitely.

-The purpose of a piñata – its role in the birthday party – is to be broken.
+The purpose of a piñata – its role in the party – is to be broken.

 After all – that’s how we get to the good stuff, right?

-The very first women’s retreat I ever attended took place in the summer home of the parents of a friend.
-There were only 5 of us there in the mountains that weekend – all of us young mothers who couldn’t help but rejoice at the opportunity to spend a child-free weekend, hours away from home.
+The very first women’s retreat I ever attended took place in a mountain summer home.
+There were only 5 of us there that weekend – all of us young mothers who couldn’t help but rejoice at the opportunity to spend a child-free weekend, hours away from home.
 Our theme that weekend was brokenness, and while I hate to admit that I don’t remember much about the teaching, I do remember the piñata.

 Our leader hung it outside on the porch, and 5 grown women took turns (blindfolded, of course) wielding the weapon of destruction.
 We swung hard and whacked mightily until finally the piñata completed its mission and spilled chocolate candy all over the wood planks at our feet.
 Like children, we giggled and rushed in to grab at our favorite treats, collecting the goodies and enjoying every last bite.

 While we ate our treats, I thought about Jesus, whose body was broken for me.